Regime forces mass in northwest Syria

 “The day after they controlled the area south of Khan Sheikhun, regime forces are massing in the area north of it,” Rami Abdel Rahman, the head of the Britain-based monitoring group, told AFP.

-They are “preparing to continue their advance towards the area of Maaret al-Noman”, a town some 25-km to the north, he said.
+They are “preparing to continue their advance towards the area of Maaret al-Numan”, a town some 25 kilometres (15 miles) to the north, he said.

-Also Saturday, a car bomb in Idlib city killed two people, the Observatory said, but there was no immediate claim of responsibility.

-Turkish troops have been deployed at a dozen points around the Idlib region of some three million people, in an attempt to set up a buffer zone to protect the area.

-A deal between Russia and rebel backer Turkey signed in September last year sought to set up the demilitarised area to avert an all-out regime assault, but jihadists refused to withdraw.
+The Idlib region of some three million people lies on the border with Turkey, and Turkish troops have been deployed at a dozen points around it in an attempt to set up a buffer zone to protect it.
+A deal between Russia and rebel backer Turkey signed in September last year sought to set up the demilitarised area to avert a full-out regime assault, but jihadists refused to withdraw.

-In January, Hayat Tahrir al-Sham -- an alliance led by Syria´s former al-Qaeda affiliate -- took full control of the region.

-Russian and regime bombardment since late April has killed around 900 civilians, the Observatory says.

 Assad advisor Buthaina Shaaban on Friday accused Turkey of “turning the observation points into spots for transporting weapons and occupying a part of our land”.

-Also on Friday Turkey´s Foreign Minister Mevlut Cavusoglu denied the observation post in Morek had been surrounded and vowed that his country´s troops would not withdraw from the position.
+Earlier Turkey´s Foreign Minister Mevlut Cavusoglu denied the observation post in Morek had been surrounded and vowed that his country´s troops would not withdraw from there.

+Turkey´s President Recep Tayyip Erdogan is to visit Moscow on Tuesday for talks with his Russian counterpart Vladimir Putin.